 Websites you can check to find Vietnamese product suppliers and manufacturers.

-Here is a list with some links to websites you can contact to find some Vietnamese manufacturers.
-For many of these, the information is not complete or correct, so you may have to contact many people to find what you are looking for.
+Here is a list with links to websites you can contact to find some Vietnamese manufacturers.
+The information is not complete or correct for many of these, so you may have to contact many people to find what you are looking for.

 - Alibaba Vietnam – A list of Alibaba Vietnamese Gold Suppliers.